Tanzania

 Kilimanjaro's Lemosho route is a great choice for low traffic, beautiful scenery, and a high summit success rate.

-We pick you up at the Kilimanjaro International Airport (JRO) and transfer you to your hotel in Moshi town.
+We pick you up from Kilimanjaro International Airport (JRO) and transfer you to your hotel in Moshi town, where you spend the night.

-Your guide will brief you on your upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
-If you are missing anything, equipment rentals are available.
+At the hotel, your guide will brief you on the upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
+If you're missing anything important, not to worry, we offer gear rentals.

 We pick you up at your hotel at around 8:00 AM and transfer you to the Lemosho gate located on the western side of Kilimanjaro.